attilammagyar/js80p/README.md

 ##### Oscillator Inaccuracy

-The first screw icon next to the [tuning selector](#usage-synth-common-tuning) adds a level of randomization to the oscillator's frequency, mimicing the imperfectness of analog synthesizers.
+The first screw icon next to the [tuning selector](#usage-synth-common-tuning) adds a level of randomization to the oscillator's frequency, mimicking the imperfectness of analog synthesizers.
 The more the screw is turned, the more off each note will be from the correct pitch.